Nutrition for Protection in Wireless Environments

 One study also suggested that gingko biloba can also protect against the oxidative stress of mobile phone radiation.

 Recommendation: For the antioxidant vitamin C, eat plenty of organic non-GMO fruits, especially berries like the wild blueberry.
 Dr. Russell Blaylock recommends to avoid combining vitamin-C rich foods with foods with high aluminum content, like tea, or high iron content, to avoid increasing one's absorption of these metals.
-For the antioxidant vitamin E, almonds are a good source.
+For the antioxidant vitamin E, almonds are a good source, if they are not treated by irradiation.
 You can search on high ORAC foods for a list of foods with high Oxygen Radical Absorbance Capacity.
 See below for more information on increasing levels of glutathione and melatonin.
+Caffeic acid comes naturally in foods such as cabbage, cauliflower, bok choy, kale, and apples.
+An Indian study also found that Caffeic acid can help protect blood lymphocytes against ionizing radiation.

 References: